U.S. News Rankings

 What about the community in which the campus is set?

-Fayetteville, Arkansas, continues to be ranked at No. 4 for Best Places to Live, with an overall score of 7.3 out of 10, by U.S. News.
+Fayetteville, Arkansas, has been ranked No. 8 for Best Places to Live, with an overall score of 7.3 of 10, in "150 Best Places to Live in the U.S. in 2020-21" of U.S. News.
 Its summary begins, "Located in a region that's experiencing drastic growth, Fayetteville — together with Bentonville, Rogers and Springdale — has transformed from a small town to a center of higher education, culture, commerce and entrepreneurialism.
 The area known as Northwest Arkansas is the birthplace of Wal-Mart, the headquarters of Tyson Foods and the home of the University of Arkansas, the flagship campus of the U of A system."